dervalp/cosyJS/README.md

 ```
 ##The layout

-When you have some component, you now need to add them to a page.
+When you have some components, you now need to add them to a page.
 But a page needs a layout.
 The layout is mainly used to define some custom stylesheets, some script (GA),...

 Layout uses the JADE notation.